CescaNeri/BigData-CloudPlatforms/big-data/introduction/data-processing.md

 **Hadoop Modules**

 - HDFS (Hadoop Distributed File System) - storage
-    - layer that handles the storage of data across different machines
+    - Layer that handles the storage of data across different machines
-    - provides ABSTRACTION on the storage of data
+    - Provides ABSTRACTION on the storage of data
 - YARN (Yet Another Resource Negotiator) - computation
-    - decides which unit of application runs in which machine
+    - Decides which unit of application runs in which machine
-    - if some unit of work fails in some machine, it will recreate it in another machine
+    - If some unit of work fails in some machine, it will recreate it in another machine
 - Map Reduce - analysis
     - YARN-based system for parallel processing of large data sets